MrParindiyal/apcodespaces-theme/README.md

 ## Installation

-Search for "ap-dev.theme-customs" on the extensions marketplace to download the theme.
+Search for "ap-dev.theme-customs" on the VS Code extensions marketplace to download the theme.

 ## Contributing

 Contributions are welcome!
-Please feel free to create an account on GitHub and contribute to the development of `apcodespaces-theme`.
+Please feel free to join and contribute to the development of `apcodespaces-theme`.